Tandemz/tandemz.io/src/pages/pricing.md

       title: Formulaire de recrutement
       button_priority: ''
   - title: Custom plan
-    price: Contact us
-    details: |-
-      **For teams with high volumes of research**
+    price: For teams with high volumes

-      Manage your team access.
+    details: Manage your team access.
 Pay yearly and get a special discount for all your recruitment needs.
     highlight: false
     actions:
     - label: Get in touch